planetlabs/fio-planet/README.md

 [![](https://github.com/planetlabs/fio-planet/actions/workflows/test.yml/badge.svg)](https://github.com/planetlabs/fio-planet/actions/workflows/test.yml)
 [![Documentation Status](https://readthedocs.org/projects/fio-planet/badge/?version=latest)](https://fio-planet.readthedocs.io/en/latest/?badge=latest)

-These CLI commands are for creating Unix pipelines which manipulate streams of GeoJSON features.
+These CLI commands are for creating Unix pipelines that manipulate streams of GeoJSON features.
 Such pipelines provide a subset of the functionality of more complicated tools such as GeoPandas, PostGIS, or QGIS, and are intended for use with streams of hundreds of features, where the overhead of JSON serialization